sanjivsingh/distributed_transactions/uber_driver_riders_match_app/ReadMe.md

 # Uber Ride matching app
+ - Build a simple app to match Uber drivers with riders based on proximity.
  - Focus only ride matching between drivers and riders.
- - Not a complete Uber clone.
-    - No ride tracking or navigation features.
-    - No payment gateway integration.
-    - No user authentication.

-## Objective:
- - Build a simple app to match Uber drivers with riders based on proximity.
  - Allow riders to request rides and drivers to accept them.
  - Ensure-
      - Hih-availability
      - Scalability
      - Fault Tolerance
      - SLA (**ride match as early as possible**)
+ - Not a complete Uber clone.
+    - No ride tracking or navigation features.
+    - No payment gateway integration.
+    - No user authentication.

 ## Architecture Overview:

 ![uber_driver_match_architecture](uber_driver_match_architecture.png)

-### Design Design Considerations
+### Architecture Decisions

- -  Websocket for real-time communication between drivers and the server.
+ -  `Websocket` for real-time communication between drivers and the server.
     -   `Single persistent WebSocket connection per driver`.
  -  `Redis Geo Index` for efficient proximity searches.
     -  `Driver locations` stored with `TTL` to reflect availability.